3bdul1ah/License-Plates-Detector-Model/README.md

 ## Introduction

-Welcome to the License Plate Detection Software, meticulously crafted by Abdullah Alshateri and Ahmed Balfiqah, both third-year Electronic-Telecom Engineering students at UTM.
+Welcome to the License Plate Detection Software, meticulously crafted by **Abdullah Alshateri** and **Ahmed Balfiqah**, both third-year Electronic-Telecom Engineering students at UTM.

 Our software leverages the formidable capabilities of the Ultralytics YOLO model to deliver lightning-fast license plate detection using the ESP32-CAM.
 But we don't stop at mere detection!
 With advanced machine learning algorithms, the software delves deep into each detection, deciphering even the tiniest nuances of a license plate.
 Moreover, it seamlessly integrates these detections into an Excel database, ensuring that data archival is not just efficient but also organized.